by Marcelle Pick, OB/GYN NP

 In fact, there are many studies that show you can improve your DHEA levels naturally by maintaining a body mass index of 19-25, getting adequate rest and exposure to sunlight, exercising regularly (including sexual activity), and fostering more “downtime” in your life — but more on that in a moment.

 Also remember that any time you buy a supplement at a health food store you have no guarantee that what you are buying is the real deal.
 There are few regulations in place to police the manufacturing process or the product itself.
-(This is one reason we have our nutritional supplements made specifically for us by a manufacturer who tests every single batch.)
+This is the reason we have formulated our own Women to Women supplements, made specifically for us by a manufacturer who tests every single batch.

 Many of the DHEA supplements I see at my local store have very high dosages — way too high for most women (often as much as 20 times what I start my patients on!).
 While there’s no way to tell how much of that you might actually absorb, I think it’s especially unwise to experiment with DHEA at these levels without medical supervision.